Academy for Nursing and Health Occupations

 Financial Impact: $50,000.00

-9. Pilot changes in order to assist students in meeting Satisfactory Progress Standards and achieving retention/completion benchmarks for all programs
+9. Pilot changes in order to assist students in meeting Satisfactory Progress Standards and achieving retention/completion benchmarks for programs

 Financial Impact: $10,000.00.